Skip to main content

 Intelligent Automation | Job management

-Need to automate increasingly diverse tasks to reduce the workload of operators?
+Need to automate increasingly diverse tasks to achieve greater efficiency and stable operations?

 Create a calendar of business days and non-business days, and then define scheduling rules such as the execution start time and processing cycle.
 JP1 automatically calculates the execution schedule based on these settings, helping you achieve detailed, flexible scheduling that matches your business operations.